jsm8989/vesicles_iii/lab_notes.md

 Computers fixed so managed afternoon imaging from 2-5pm:
+- All imaging done using 300mM vesicles in 303mM glucose, and on the Nikon the 1.5x magnifier was OFF
 - Viola was helpful in pointing out a few things, for fluoro should maximise gain and shutter and always use MONO16
 - Can see the filter cube number on the rotor under the cube
 - Can keep the filter in place for BF with the right camera settings etc